ghazlabs/idn-remote-scheduler/docs/rest_api.md

         "120363352351961274@g.us",
         "120363352351961275@g.us"
     ],
-    "message": "Job alert for Software Engineer at Invertase...", "scheduled_sending_at": 1735432224
+    "content": "Job alert for Software Engineer at Invertase...", "scheduled_sending_at": 1735432224
 }
 ```